Wolfdog

-A wolfdog is a canine produced by the mating of a domestic dog (Canis familiaris) with a gray wolf (Canis lupus), eastern wolf (Canis lycaon), red wolf (Canis rufus), or Ethiopian wolf (Canis simensis) to produce a hybrid.
+A wolfdog is a canine hybrid produced by the mating of a domestic dog (Canis familiaris) with a wolf; this can be a gray wolf (Canis lupus), an eastern wolf (Canis lycaon), a red wolf (Canis rufus), or an Ethiopian wolf (Canis simensis).
+They can occur through admixture in the wild or through intentional breeding by humans.

 Admixture

 Hybrids in eastern Poland in the Wildlife Park Kadzidłowo.
 To the left: Parents: female wolf and male Gończy Polski; right: parents: female wolf and male West Siberian Laika.